urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 irisdata_df_orig = pd.read_csv('./datasets/IRIS_flower_dataset_kaggle.csv')
 ```

-First, determine the shape of the iris dataset.
+First, determine the shape of the Iris dataset.
 The last column with the class names is omitted to get only the feature columns.

 ```python
 # Get number of rows of the dataset